 Danuta Dobrowolska-Marucha began her teaching career at the Emil Młynarski State Primary Music School in Warsaw in 1964 where she taught theoretical subjects until 1972.
 In 1967 she began to teach musical ear training and its methods at the FCUM (mainly at the Department of Composition, Conducting and Theory of Music and the Department of Sound Engineering).
 In 1995 she began to teach the same subjects at the Academy of Music in Bydgoszcz.
 She has supervised many master’s theses on musical ear training (awards at national competitions) as well as qualification theses at secondary music schools and higher music schools (first-level qualification procedures in theory of music).
 Danuta Dobrowolska-Marucha supervised the first master’s thesis in theory of music written by a blind student (1996).

 In 1982–1995 Danuta Dobrowolska-Marucha was head of the Musical Ear Training Unit at the Chair of Music Theory, AMFC and also organised and headed the “Musical ear training” specialisation at the theory of music section at AMFC Department 1 (from 1992).
-From 1995 she has been head of the Chair of Musical Ear Training seated at the AMFC.
+From 1995 until 2015 she was the head of the Chair of Musical Ear Training seated at the AMFC.
 She is full professor of the FCUM in Warsaw (since 1996) and the Academy of Music in Bydgoszcz (since 1995).
 In 1974–1980 she taught the principles of music, harmony and musical ear training at the J. Elsner secondary music school and was lecturer at the Experimental Instrumental Department for gifted youth (1990–1993, now the Z. Brzewski Secondary Music School), with which she still co-operates.
 She has taught a great number of outstanding musicians and theorists including Maria Wacholc, Andrzej Chorosiski, Edyta Szczyrba and Ewa Wilczyńska.
 She is consultant of the Ministry of Culture and Art, member of the National Commission for Theoretical Subjects, co-author of teaching programs for primary and secondary music schools.
 She co-operates with several publishing houses — PWM, WSiP and IPM — and is a consultant at OZMP, COPSA and the Ministry of National Education.
 She is the editor of several AMFC research bulletins including the Feliks Flis Materials for Musical Ear Training and the series Proceedings of the Interuniversitary Chair of Aural Training.
 She has reviewed many works on the methods of musical ear training, organised and participated in many research sessions and methodics conferences.
 She has been the head of a number of research projects and co-operated with the Chair of Music Acoustics and the Chair of Psychology of Music, consulted music recordings for tests and handbooks and sat on the juries of solfa competitions.
 She has lectured at International Music Courses (Łańcut), Music Workshops organised by the National Foundation for Children (Zakopane), EPTA Music Workshops (Krynica), and summer courses for teachers.
 She has given lectures at many colleges in Poland and abroad, given demonstration lessons, taken part in authors’ meetings and appeared on radio and television.
 She has written many works on musical ear training including Dictations in Music, the first Polish musical ear training handbook based on recordings of excerpts from the music literature and the most popular of her works.